reubinoff/Baking/README.md

 Contributing
 If you would like to contribute to the project, please follow these steps:

+# Makefile
+This is the Makefile for the baking recipes project.
+It provides a set of commands for building, testing, and running the project.

+## Commands
+build
+Builds the server and client components of the project.

+`test-server`
+Runs the server tests using pytest and generates a coverage report.

+`run-db`
+Starts a MongoDB container with the specified root password and username.

+`stop-db`
+Stops the MongoDB container.

+`check-updates`
+Checks for outdated packages in the server and client components and updates them.

+## Variables
+`DOCKER_REG`
+The Docker registry to use for building and pushing Docker images.

+`DB_ROOT_PWD`
+The root password to use for the MongoDB container.

+`DB_ROOT_USER`
+The root username to use for the MongoDB container.

+`DB_CONTAINER_NAME`
+The name to use for the MongoDB container.

+## Usage
+To use the Makefile, run the make command followed by the name of the command you want to run.
+For example, to build the server and client components, run:

 # Fork the repository.
 Create a new branch for your changes.
 Make your changes and commit them.